Make contributing easy

 README

-file. - The project MUST have communication channels for users and developers, for example email lists.
+file. - The codebase MUST have communication channels for users and developers, for example email lists.

-- The documentation SHOULD include instructions for how to report potentially security sensitive issues on a closed channel.
+- The documentation MUST include instructions for how to report potentially security sensitive issues.

 How to test

-- It’s possible to participate in a discussion with other users about the software.
+- Confirm that it is possible to participate in a discussion with other users and developers about the software using channels described in the codebase.

 - Track policy issues in the codebase, so that a relevant external policy expert can volunteer help.